 That being said, you can always play to your strengths or weaknesses.
-Having a bike that enhances the parts of riding that you care about the most will make mountain biking more fun and less stressful.
+Having a bike that enhances the parts of riding that you care about the most will make mountain biking more fun.

-Are you overbiked or underbiked?
-Do you prefer one to the other for your trails?
-Do you have a bike that sits perfectly in the middle?
+Are you overbiked or underbiked for your trails?
+Do you prefer long travel or short travel?
+Or do you have a bike that sits somewhere in the middle?
 Let us know in the comments!